DATA-BACKED GUIDE · UPDATED JULY 2026

 How much does it cost to put a cat to sleep in the UK?

 It depends on whether you visit the clinic or book a home visit, the time of day, and the cremation you choose afterwards.
 Cats sit at the lower end of the range because of their size.
-The real bills below show what owners have actually paid.
+The real bills below show what owners have actually paid, split by appointment and cremation.

 Should I stay with my cat during the procedure?

 You are welcome to, and many owners do.
 The vet gives an injection, usually after a sedative, and it is quick and peaceful.
-If you would rather not be in the room, that is completely understood; tell the practice what you prefer beforehand.
+If you would rather not be in the room, that is completely understood; tell the practice what you prefer beforehand so they can plan around it.

 Is it cheaper to have it done at the vet than at home?

 Usually, yes.
 An in-clinic appointment avoids the travel time and out-of-hours element that push up a home visit.
-That said, some owners choose home because it is far less stressful for a cat that dislikes the carrier or car.
+Some owners still choose home because it is far less stressful for a cat that dislikes the carrier or car, and that comfort can be worth the extra cost to them.